srinandinim/ghosts-in-the-maze/efficient-game/README.md

 - A4_Low Information: @Nandini, set up this environment and run experiments on multiple TMUX instances and get results.
 - A4_High Information: @Nandini, run experiments on multiple TMUX instances and get results.
 - A5_Low Information: @Nandini, set up environment run experiment on multiple TMUX and get results.

+- Success/Failure Video for Highest # of Ghosts on Largest Grid [Drive]
+- 51 by 51: A1, A2, A4 [Drive]
+- 30 by 30: A1, A2, A3, A4 [Drive]
+- Low Environments

 ## Class Structure
 ### Environment